 Tampa Bay Buccaneers Logo

-In 2020, there were no cardinal changes to the logo; moreover, many fans did not notice this.
-But according to the club’s information, the bright red on the main emblem became more subdued and, accordingly, the ball’s color changed from bright orange to dimmer.
+In 2020, the logo did not undergo any radical changes, and many fans didn’t notice.
+However, according to the club, the bright red color on the main emblem has become more muted, and the ball’s color has changed from bright orange to a duller one.

 Font and Colors